sueLan/suelan.github.io/source/_posts/20210305-pointer-authentication-failed.md

-Obviously, there are potential risk of multi-thread write issue for `Instance` object.
+Obviously, there are potential risk of multi-thread write for `Instance` object.
 It would be accessed from

 - `com.facebook.react.JavaScript` thread.
 You can search `+[RCTCxxBridge runRunLoop]` in your crash report